aDotInTheVoid/boxcars/docs/report/report.md

 Figure \ref{boxcars-cown-diagram} shows what this looks like in memory.
-The single heap allocation for a cown contains both the `verona::rt::Cown`, which stores scheduling and reference counting information, as well as the users data.
+The single heap allocation for a cown contains both the `verona::rt::Cown`, which stores scheduling and reference counting information, as well as the user's data.
 It also has a pointer to a (per-type) descriptor.
 This descriptor stores a pointer to the destructor function, which is called when the reference count reaches 0.